CHRIST THE DELIVERER: SEVEN (EXCERPT OF BEHOLD MY SERVANT!)

-Thou madest him a little lower than the angels; thou crownedst him with glory and honour, and didst set him over the works of thy hands: (Hebrews 2:7)
+You have made him a little lower than the angels; you have crowned him with glory and honor, and set him over the works of your hands.
+(Hebrews 2:7)

 Man’s inferiority to the angels is temporary, for the angels are ministering spirits to the actual heirs of salvation.

 Man is crowned with glory—the very Glory of the Father.
 Man is crowned with honor.
 God has created mankind to be the ruler of His creation.